wxmAndrew/ollamam-modelfiles/notebooks/readme.md

 # Source

-Mostly from [camenduru](https://github.com/camenduru) and original sources.
-And some own.
-Some forked with custom edits.
+Mostly from [camenduru](https://github.com/camenduru) and original (relevant) sources.
+Some own and some forked with custom edits.